toregude/3D-modelling-from-2D-images/README.txt

 When the model of the room is finished a button with Draw Model show.
 Click on the button and a 3D model of the room is shown, allowing the user to click on two points in the room and the distance between them displays.

+The test set "office" is part of the ETH3D datasets, which may be found here: https://www.eth3d.net/datasets.

 Needed official Matlab toolboxes:
 Statistics and Machine Learning Toolbox
 Image Processing Toolbox